 The Pap test shows only the presence of abnormal cells.
 It is useful simply as a screening test that identifies women who may have pre-invasive or early cancerous changes.
 For a diagnosis, the next step is usually colposcopy, during which the cervix is visualized under low power magnification.
 The doctor takes small samples of the cervix for biopsies.
 A biopsy will determine the grade of the pre-cancerous growth or whether invasive cancer is present.

 Colposcopy Procedure: Colposcopy can be performed in a medical office without anesthesia in 10 to 15 minutes.
 It causes about as much discomfort as mild menstrual cramps:

 - First, using a speculum to keep the vagina open, the doctor aims a light at the cervix.

 - The doctor then looks through the eyepiece of a special microscope, known as a colposcope, to view the cervix.
 Application of dilute acetic acid (vinegar) helps bring out the changes caused by SILs.

 - A small sample (biopsy) of the cervical tissue is pinched off using forceps.

 - After the biopsy, an endocervical scraping (curettage) may be performed.
 The doctor uses a spoon-shaped instrument called a curette to scrape tissue from the lining of the endocervical canal, which runs between the cervix and the uterus.

 Click the icon to see an image of colposcopy-directed biopsy.

 The pre-cancerous changes from biopsy results of colposcopy are called cervical intraepithelial neoplasia.
-They are graded according to severity: CIN I, CIN II, and CIN III.
+They are graded according to severity as CIN I, CIN II, and CIN III:

 - CIN I is classified as mild dysplasia.
 It is equivalent to a low-grade squamous intraepithelial lesion (LGSIL) identified by a Pap test.
 CIN I may progress if untreated but often goes away without treatment.